 That’s where we come in

-At George Criminal Lawyers, all aspects of your matter are handled directly by Andrew George.
-Your file won’t be handed off to a law clerk who is still studying at university, or a junior lawyer with no experience.
-You can place your trust in us that you are in safe hands, and won’t be throwing away your money and your future by a poor choice of lawyer.
+We provide a highly polished and consistent level of care and attention to detail that many private law firms in Queensland fail to deliver.
+You can place your trust in us that you are in safe hands, and most importantly — that you won’t be throwing away your money and future by a poor choice of lawyer.

 Why?
 Because our reputation depends on your success.

 A decade of specialist experience in criminal defence

 We are criminal law specialists because that is all we do.
 Over the last decade we have become widely recognised as specialists in CEM and sexual offences, as well as for charges of violence, and all types of drug charges including possession, supply and trafficking.
 If police have charged you with a crime, you can rest assured we’ve dealt with it before.

 Andrew has appeared on countless jury trials, appeals and sentences for some of the most serious charges in Australia, including conspiracy to import and traffick drugs, multi-million dollar frauds, and the highest CEM sentence handed down in Queensland.